Sheppey United F.C.: Improved performances after World War I and return to the Southern League

 Immediately following the First World War an improvement was seen in the club's performances with the club generally finishing in the top half of the Kent League and sometimes challenging for the title itself.
 The years after the war also saw Sheppey United reach the final of the Kent Senior Cup for the only times in its history (1922, 1927, 1929 and 1932) although all four finals were lost to Maidstone United, Northfleet United, Sittingbourne (in a replay) and Dartford respectively.
 In 1920 Sheppey also had their best run in the FA Cup progressing through 6 rounds of competition until reaching the 6th, and last, Qualifying Round before losing to the works side, Thorneycrofts, of Southampton 4–0.
-To date this is the nearest the club has got to reaching the First Round Proper.
+Prior to the 2023–24 season this is the nearest the club has got to reaching the First Round Proper.
 During this time Sheppey's side was initially built around the goalscoring talents of Ted Harper before he signed for Blackburn Rovers and, later on in the decade, former England international Danny Shea.

 A third Kent League title was won in 1927–28 but this by the reserve team as the first team had rejoined the Southern League for that season and were placed in the English Section.
 Initially Sheppey coped well in the league twice finishing 7th to match the achievement of 1898.
 Unfortunately, Sheppey's return to the Southern League coincided with the Great Depression.
 Large numbers of clubs left the league and Sheppey started finishing lower and lower in the league.
 After finishing bottom of the league in both 1930–31 and 1931–32 they resigned, and returned to the Kent League in Division One.
 The club also decided at the end of the 1933–34 season to become an amateur club after 40 years as a professional football club.